Report writing environment using SQL Server Data Tools

-Microsoft Dynamics CRM Report Authoring Extension.
+Microsoft Dynamics 365 Report Authoring Extension.
 This is required if you are writing custom Fetch-based reports.
-Notice that Microsoft Dynamics CRM Online only supports Fetch-based reports.
-Microsoft Dynamics CRM Report Authoring Extension must be installed on the computer where Microsoft Visual Studio and SQL Server Data Tools are installed.
-Download: CRM 2015 Report Authoring Extension.
+Notice that Microsoft Dynamics 365 (online) only supports Fetch-based reports.
+Microsoft Dynamics 365 Report Authoring Extension must be installed on the computer where Microsoft Visual Studio and SQL Server Data Tools are installed.
+Download: CRM 2016 Report Authoring Extension.
 For installation instructions, see Install Microsoft Dynamics CRM Report Authoring Extension.

-Microsoft Dynamics CRM Report Authoring Extension is available only in a 32-bit version.
+Microsoft Dynamics 365 Report Authoring Extension is available only in a 32-bit version.

-To deploy custom reports to Microsoft Dynamics CRM, you must have a Microsoft Dynamics CRM account and a security role assigned to you that includes the PublishReport privilege.
+To deploy custom reports to Microsoft Dynamics 365, you must have a Microsoft Dynamics 365 account and a security role assigned to you that includes the PublishReport privilege.
 By default, the System Customizer and System Administrator security roles include these privileges.

 Report development process

-The following lists the steps for developing custom Microsoft Dynamics CRM reports.
+The following lists the steps for developing custom Microsoft Dynamics 365 reports.
 You may have to repeat some steps while you develop a report:

 Develop a report concept or specification based on what business information is to be displayed.

 Decide on the type of report you want to create: Fetch-based or SQL-based.
-Microsoft Dynamics CRM Online users can only create custom Fetch-based reports.
-More information: Report writing with CRM 2015 for online and on-premises
+Microsoft Dynamics 365 (online) users can only create custom Fetch-based reports.
+More information: Report & Analytics with Dynamics 365

 Create a custom report or use an existing report to modify using SQL Server Data Tools in Microsoft Visual Studio.